 Warangal Telangana, India Travel Guide

 Warangal's cuisine mainly represents Telangana cuisine, known for its spiciness and reliance on locally sourced ingredients.
-It carries influences from the Kakatiya dynasty, the period of Mughal rule, and its proximity to Andhra cuisine.
+It carries influences from the Kakatiya dynasty, the period of Mughal rule, and how near it is to Andhra cuisine.

-Telangana food maintains a distinct identity, typically having more millet-based dishes and a greater use of tamarind and red chilies.
+Telangana food sustains a distinct identity, typically having more millet-based dishes and a greater use of tamarind and red chilies.
 Staple foods include jowar (sorghum) and bajra (pearl millet) alongside rice.

 Warangal's food is typical of inland Telangana, emphasizing hearty, flavorful preparations.
-It differs from coastal Andhra cuisine with its more seafood and milder spices.
+It is not the same as coastal Andhra cuisine with its more seafood and milder spices.

-Telangana cuisine is distinct from Rayalaseema cuisine, which is known for being even spicier.
+Telangana cuisine is distinct from Rayalaseema cuisine, which happens to be known for being even spicier.

-Extensive variations do not exist within Warangal city itself; the general Telangana cuisine dominates.
+Extensive variations do not exist within Warangal city itself; the overall Telangana cuisine dominates.

 A savory pancake from rice flour, chana dal, ginger, garlic, green chilies, and sesame seeds.